 RADIO URBAN LEGEND: David Sarnoff stayed on the telegraph for three days straight getting the first details of the Titanic sinking.

-As horrific of a tragedy the sinking of the Titanic was, it turned out to be a major boom for the future of radio.
+As horrific of a tragedy the sinking of the Titanic was, it turned out to be a major boon for the future of radio.

 At the time of the Titanic sinking, wireless communication was only just beginning to become a major tool, particularly for naval vessels, who could use telegraphs to communicate with people at great distances.